 It’s pretty simple just to line up and snap your photo from a standing position.
 But before you do that, take a minute to look through your lens and see what happens to your view when you crouch down or step up on tippy-toes.
 You might be amazed at what a difference you see.

 A view from up high or down low can change the look of your photo entirely and standing on tip-toe or squatting down are great habits to get into (and your legs will start looking buff, too).

 For more details and examples of getting low, check out One Small Photo Tip that will Make a Big Difference.

-Another habit you can develop is to look around.
-Look up, look down, and be sure and turn around and look behind you.
+Now is the time to start learning to slow down and pay attention to all of the views.
+Be sure to look up, look down, and even turn around and look behind you.
 Sometimes I get so focused on what I’m seeing in front of me that I forget that there’s a whole different view behind me.
 And sometimes that view is just as incredible, if not more.

 Not long ago, I took a trip to St. Louis just for fun.
+I definitely didn’t go to learn new rules and habits, but I did go to see beautiful sites and take amazing photos!
 While there, we visited the magnificent Cathedral Basilica.